Please reach us at friskyfluffyfrenchies@gmail.com if you cannot find an answer to your question.

 Overall, it is a labor of love where we enjoy the care and time and focus that is needed to breed healthy French Bulldogs.
 Quality and health are our primary goals and this is where our passion and motivation is drawn from.
 We also do love the fusion of the traditional AKC French Bulldog with the more modern and beautiful variations; this is why we also work with new colors such as platinum, isabella, and rojo - as well as breeding in the fluffy trait and the big rope blood lines.
 It is fun - and a lot of work!

+YES WE DELIVER.
 You can pick up your puppy in Seattle WA.
 If YOU are flying in, we may be able to meet you at the SEA airport (at no charge).
 We also offer delivery to many major USA airports with a flight nanny (puppy travels in cabin).
+Go to our Delivery Page to learn more about delivery.

 If requesting delivery: 100% of the delivery cost must be paid at the time of reserving delivery if traveling domestically.
 Delivery fee must be paid in full at the time of requesting delivery.
 Let us know at the time of reserving your Frenchie if you are interested in delivery.
 Delivery fees are non refundable and non changeable.

-Fluffy Frenchies are indeed purebred French Bulldogs.
 For a Frenchie to exhibit long hair (otherwise called a "visual fluffy") they must carry two copies of the long hair gene (LH gene).
-The LH gene has always been in French Bulldogs, but over the generations most people have tried to eliminate the LH gene by not breeding French Bulldogs that had long hair.
+The AKC has tried to eliminate the LH gene by not breeding French Bulldogs that had long hair.
 When the French Bulldog was recognized as a breed by the AKC in 1898, the AKC decided that long hair on the French Bulldog was undesirable and unattractive.
-The AKC disqualified any long hair French Bulldog from membership.
-Not for health reasons, but instead they say long hair is ugly (obviously we disagree!).
+The AKC disqualified any long hair French Bulldog from entering AKC dog shows.
+Not for health reasons, but instead they say long hair is ugly (obviously we disagree).
+Fluffy French Bulldogs, can, however still be AKC registered.

-If 90% of people haven't yet heard of fluffy Frenchies, you could guess that about 99% of people haven't heard of the Big Rope Frenchie yet.
-Unlike the long hair gene that creates fluffy Frenchies, the Big Rope characteristic is a bloodline (not a gene).
-It is a bloodline of French Bulldog that produces "ropes" or folds.
-The "rope" is generally most prominent over the top of the muzzle, although should not so big that it obstructs the nostrils.
+Unlike the long hair gene that creates fluffy Frenchies, the Big Rope characteristic is a bloodline (not a gene) of French Bulldog that produces "ropes" or folds.
+The "rope" is generally most prominent over the top of the muzzle, although it should not so big that it obstructs the nostrils.
 This bloodline can also create more beautiful folds on the forehead of the dog.
-Yes, the Big Rope Frenchie IS a French Bulldog.
-And, similar to the fluffy Frenchie, the AKC now allows Big Rope French Bulldogs to be registered with the AKC - but not be shown in dog shows.
-But the ABKC supports the full spectrum of the French Bulldog breed and allows both registration AND entry into their dog shows.
-WE LOVE BIG ROPE FRENCHIES!
+The Big Rope Frenchie IS a French Bulldog that can be registered with the AKC.

 Check out our blog post for more info on standard and NBS colors.